WheelerLab/QTPipe/Pipeline_outline.md

 **options**
 -i or --inputdirectory
 > Specifies the directory containing the fastq files to be processed.
-This is a **required option.** Currently this option defaults to the developers directory for quick and easy in lab usage.
+This is a **_required option._** Currently this option defaults to the developers directory for quick and easy in lab usage.

 -o or --outputdirectory)
 >specifies the outtput file you'd like to send file.
 Can include the full path of the file.
-Otherwise defualts to generating a file at ~/sample_list.txt
+Otherwise defualts to generating a file at ~/sample_list.txt. **_optional argument_**

 -s or --samplenumber
 >Specifies how many samples you wish to process.
 Must be less than or equal to the number of samples/sample pairs.
+By default this option selects 89 samples as that is the total number of test samples available. **_recommended argument._** An option to simply run the pipeline on the entire directory of fastq samples is not currently in placed, but this can be achieved by inputing the total number of samples.

+## fastqc_loop

+This script iterates FastQC over the entirety of the sample list including all paired end samples that share a sample tag.
+It then outputs two summary files, one containing the pass/fail stats for all samples and another containing the pass/fail stats for only those fastq files with at least 1 failing statistic.

+-f or --fastqdir
+>directory containing the fastq files to be processed.
+This is a **_required option_**

+-o or --output
+>directory where you'd like to send all your quantification files

+-s or --samplelist
+>a list of all the samples you're going to process.
+This sample list should follow the format as laid out in the list_samples code

 ## Star_loop

 The star_loop script is intended to loop STAR alignment steps to both genomic and transcriptomic contexts.
 The basic required files are an uncompressed annotation file (.gtf), an uncompressed genome file (.fa), and any number of paired end compressed read files (.fa.gz).
 Because this script is an implementation of STAR, many of the options included are based on the standard STAR options with reasonable defaults provided for this lab.